Stress consumes excessive key vitamins and minerals. If you don’t replace them with the right foods and supplements, anxiety and stress can worsen.

 But not all signs of these conditions are obvious.

-One insidious way anxiety and stress affect your body and brain is by depleting essential vitamins and minerals just when you need them most.
+One insidious way anxiety and stress deplete your body and brain is by draining essential vitamins and minerals just when you need them most.

 How Anxiety and Stress Increase Your Need for Vitamins & Minerals

 Stress and anxiety increase your need for nutrients in a variety of ways.

 First, the production of stress hormones and neurotransmitters consumes a big chunk of these nutrients’ reserves.

 Then, because stress largely shuts down the digestive system, less of them gets absorbed from the food you eat.

 Consequently, your supply of anti-stress vitamins and minerals is decreased … and your tolerance to stress is lowered.

 Many bad habits that people gravitate to when they’re stressed and anxious — alcohol, caffeine, smoking, sugar, and recreational drugs — deplete nutrients as well.